designconversations/designconversations.net/privacy.md

-If you are a registered user of *Design Conversations* newsletter and have supplied your email address, we may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with *Design Conversations*.
+If you are a registered user of *Design Conversations* newsletter and have supplied your email address, we may occasionally send you an email to tell you about new episodes, solicit your feedback, or just keep you up to date with what’s going on with *Design Conversations*.
 We primarily use our website to communicate this type of information, so we expect to keep this type of email to a minimum.